Lemon Law Lawyer in Pennsylvania

 How Long Do I Have to File a Lemon Law Claim in Pennsylvania?

-In Pennsylvania, you generally must file a Lemon Law claim within the first 12 months or 12,000 miles of ownership, whichever comes first.
+In Pennsylvania, you generally must assert your Lemon Law rights during the first 12 months or 12,000 miles of ownership, whichever comes first.
 Acting quickly is essential, as waiting too long may affect your rights and available remedies.
-A skilled lemon law attorney in Pennsylvania can review your situation, guide you through deadlines, and help you pursue a refund or replacement.
+A skilled lemon law attorney in Pennsylvania can review your situation, explain how these time and mileage limits work, and help you pursue a refund or replacement.

 What Is a "Reasonable Number" of Repair Attempts?